slaf-project/slaf/docs/blog/introducing-slaf.md

 ### The OLAP Query Engine Revolution: Fast Languages + Lazy Execution

 The final piece was query engines written in faster languages than Python.
-[Polars](https://polars.rs/) is written in Rust and executes chained query workloads lazily.
-[DuckDB](https://duckdb.org/) is an embedded OLAP database and query engine written in C++ that can push down complex queries to the storage layer.
+[Polars](https://polars.rs/) is written in Rust and executes chained query workloads lazily with blazing-fast SQL execution that can push down complex queries to the storage layer.

 By combining high-performance query engines with metadata-rich table formats like Parquet and Lance, you get superpowers: complex queries that only touch the data they need.